The different propaganda to suit employment needs in and after WW2

-The first, from early 1940s wartime was clearly intended to encourage women into men's work.
-The second from the 1950s glorifies a woman's love of cooking in her own kitchen and accentuates her feminism.
+Just compare the following two pictures.
+The first one from wartime was clearly intended to encourage women into men's work.
+The second from the 1950s glorifies a woman's love of cooking in her own kitchen.